 All adults teaching a group of pupils, are personally responsible for knowing a child's individual needs before teaching them.
 They should ensure they have accessed the Pupil Intervention Plan and Pupil passports and use suggestions on these.
 Keyworkers need to use Passports to understand what works and what does not work for that child.
-For example: If a child has ADHD and possibly has difficulty keeping calm and focussing, putting on red as they are not focussing is not appropriate as that is that child's need.
+For example: If a child has ADHD and possibly has difficulty keeping calm and focussing, the child does not necessarily need a consequence as the not focussing could be part of that child's need.
 There would have to be other steps/approaches in place for that child that should be followed.